tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapis_quickstart_stoplight.md

     * *1.0 [Version]*: 2.5
     * *[Name]*: OpenWeatherMap API
     * *API description ...*: Get the current weather, daily forecast for 16 days, and a three-hour-interval forecast for 5 days for your city.
 Helpful stats, graphics, and this day in history charts are available for your reference.
 Interactive maps show precipitation, clouds, pressure, wind around your location stations.
 Data is available in JSON, XML, or HTML format. \*\*Note\*\*: This sample Swagger file covers the \`current\` endpoint only from the OpenWeatherMap API. &lt;br/&gt;&lt;br/&gt; \*\*Note\*\*: All parameters are optional, but you must select at least one parameter.
 Calling the API by city ID (using the \`id\` parameter) will provide the most precise location results.

-    **Note**: The Markdown source formatting in the sample text is intentional.
-When you copy and paste in the source, Stoplight will convert the Markdown into HTML when displaying the published page.
-Also note that Stoplight allows you to use [Stoplight-flavored Markdown](https://github.com/stoplightio/studio-demo/blob/master/docs/markdown/stoplight-flavored-markdown.md).
-This Markdown version allows all the same tags as [CommonMark](https://commonmark.org/) but also includes some special tags for callouts, alerts, and other formatting.

     **Servers +**